Looking for the best things to do in the Toronto Distillery District?

 While the Distillery District is fun to visit all year-round, it’s definitely the most lively during the winter season.

-The Toronto Christmas Market happens every November through December, and the Toronto Light Festival happens every January through March.
+The Toronto Christmas Market (now known as the Distillery Winter Village) happens every November through December, and the Toronto Light Festival happens every January through March.

 While there are many other things to do in the Distillery District, these were just activities and spots I personally recommend.